Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Sailing in Croatia on the Alimissa

-On our initial trip to Croatia – when we first fell in love with the country in 2011 – we planned our own Croatia Island Tour.
-We used the local Croatia ferries that usher passengers between the mainland and islands – checking in and out of hotels (and unpacking and packing) at each destination.
+On our initial trip in 2011, we planned our own Croatia Island Tour.
+We used the local ferries that usher passengers between the mainland and islands.
+Checking in and out of hotels (and unpacking and packing) at each destination.

-Why Choose Sail Croatia for an Adriatic Sea Cruise?
+Why Choose Sail Croatia for an Adriatic Cruise?

 Almissa at Blue Cave, Croatia